Quark polarization and transverse momentum effects on double quarkonium production in hadronic collisions: Phenomenology

 where $M_h$ is the hadron mass.
 For the transversity distribution we adopt the extraction performed in Ref.~\cite{Boglione:2024dal}.
 In this way we estimate the upper bounds of $\langle \cos2(\phi_\sT - \phi_\perp) \rangle$, whereas in our predictions for $\langle \sin(\phi_\sT + \phi_S - 2\phi_\perp) \rangle$ we maximize only $h_1^{\perp q}$.
 This different treatment of $h_1^{\perp\,q}$ as compared to the other TMDs investigated here is also motivated by the fact that the sign of $h_1^{\perp q}$ for different quark flavors is not yet determined from phenomenological analyses~\cite{Zhang:2008nu,Lu:2009ip,Barone:2009hw,Barone:2010gk,Wang:2018naw}.

 The uncertainties on our results are the ones on the parameterizations of the TMDs that we use.
-The central values are calculated by taking the mean of the TMD replicas, while the error bands correspond to the $1\sigma$ confidence region\footnote{When computing the uncertainties for asymmetric collisions, we first compute all the combinations of replicas and then average them.}.
-Moreover, when dealing with asymmetric collisions ({\it e.g.}~$\pi p$ scattering), we calculate the value of $\alpha_s$ at the hard scale of the process, usually denoted by $Q$, here identified with the invariant mass of the produced quarkonium pair, that is $\alpha_s(\MQQ)$, through {\tt LHAPDF}~\cite{Buckley:2014ana}, by selecting the value corresponding to the specific set of collinear parton distributions, in terms of which the various proton TMD extractions are expressed.
+The central values are calculated by taking the mean of the TMD replicas, while the error bands correspond to the $1\sigma$ confidence region\footnote{In the case of asymmetric collisions, {\it e.g.}~$\pi\, p$ scattering, we first compute all the combinations of replicas for the pion and proton TMDs, then we take the mean of these combinations and determine the corresponding 1$\sigma$ confidence region.}.
+Moreover, when dealing with asymmetric collisions ({\it e.g.}~$\pi\, p$ scattering), we calculate the value of $\alpha_s$ at the hard scale of the process, usually denoted by $Q$, here identified with the invariant mass of the produced quarkonium pair, that is $\alpha_s(\MQQ)$, through {\tt LHAPDF}~\cite{Buckley:2014ana}, by selecting the value corresponding to the specific set of collinear parton distributions, in terms of which the various proton TMD extractions are expressed.

 Another important aspect of the present study is the choice of the parameters relative to the quarkonium states.
 The selected values of the quarkonium mass $M_{\cal Q}$ and the square of the radial wave function at the origin $\lvert R_\Q (0)\rvert^2$ are summarized in Table~\ref{tab:mass-R0-pars}.
 The values of $\lvert R_\Q (0)\rvert^2$ are based on a power-law type potential~\cite{Eichten:1995ch}.
-We stress that this is a conservative approach, as it is well known that the value of $\lvert R_\Q(0)\rvert^2$ may vary much depending on the adopted $Q\overline Q$ potential (see Tables I, II and III of Ref.~\cite{Eichten:1995ch}) and on the QCD perturbative order used to fix it through the measured quarkonium decay width (see Table A.2 of Ref.~\cite{ColpaniSerri:2021bla}).
+We stress that this is an intermediate choice, as it is well known that the value of $\lvert R_\Q(0)\rvert^2$ may vary much depending on the adopted $Q\overline Q$ potential (see Tables I, II and III of Ref.~\cite{Eichten:1995ch}) and on the QCD perturbative order used to fix it through the measured quarkonium decay width (see Table A.2 of Ref.~\cite{ColpaniSerri:2021bla}).

 It is also important to underline that in the present analysis we have taken into account only single parton scattering.
 At moderate energies, the double-parton scattering mechanism, in which the two final state quarkonia are produced from two independent partonic subprocesses, is expected to be strongly suppressed~\cite{Lansberg:2015lva}.
 Especially at COMPASS, it has been estimated to be smaller than the measured background and should be about 8\% of the single parton scattering contribution~\cite{COMPASS:2022djq,Koshkarev:2019crs}.
 Further similar analyses at the fixed-target experiments at LHCb are anyway needed.
 Moreover, we do not include here any feed-down contribution from higher states.
 Nonetheless we notice, for instance, that the $\psi(2S)$ feed-down to di-$J/\psi$ production has been estimated to be about 50\% in Ref.~\cite{Lansberg:2019adr}.
 For this reason, in what follows, one should bear in mind that the di-$J/\psi$ yield could be enhanced by this amount, especially at energies higher than COMPASS, typical of the LHC.